-Google may have been late to the smart speaker party but it's doing its level best to catch up.
-Adoption of Google voice control and Chromecast is becoming more common, meaning you might want to go for Google Assistant when it comes to picking a smart speaker, especially if you're using other Google devices, from Pixel phones to Nest devices.
+Google may have arrived late to the smart speaker party but it's doing its level best to make up for lost ground.
+Adoption of Google voice control and Chromecast is becoming more common, meaning you might want to opt for the Google Assistant when picking a smart speaker, especially if you're using other Google devices, from Pixel phones to Nest products.

 Thanks to Google's class-leading Search and the latest Google Home app, there's no denying the best Google Assistant speakers deliver excellent results when trying to test general knowledge.
 The tricky bit is making sure you get a Google speaker that delivers good sound quality for your music as well as delivering on the voice assistant promise.

 Whether you want Bluetooth or wi-fi, an aux input or compatibility with a certain streaming service or a screen for visual answers as well as verbal ones from Google, we can help you find the best Google Assistant speaker for your needs.

 How we choose the best Google Assistant speakers

-Here at What Hi-Fi? we review hundreds of products every year – and that includes plenty of speakers.
-So how do we come to our review verdicts?
-And why can you trust them?
+The What Hi-Fi? team tests hundreds of products every year – and that includes the newest smart speakers.
+How do we come to our review verdicts and why should you trust them?

 We have state-of-the-art testing facilities in London and Bath, where our team of expert reviewers do all our independent testing.
 This gives us complete control over the testing process, ensuring consistency and impartiality.